aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/icon-submission.md

 Uploaded files:

 <!-- ^^^ ADD FILES HERE ABOVE THIS LINE ^^^
-Zip the files (Github doesn't accept SVG or AI files). -->
+Zip the files (Github doesn't accept SVG or AI files there). -->